-- Arrival Date: TBA (students should arrive by 6pm for group transportation by Charles University)
+- Arrival Date: September 4, 2018 (students should arrive by 6pm for group transportation by Charles University)

 Students at Charles University stay in residence halls, which are located no more than 30 minutes from campus.
 Each suite houses between two and four students, and includes two bedrooms, a kitchenette and bathroom.
 Rooms are furnished with a desk, a bookshelf, and wardrobe.
 While the dormitory provides both towels and bed linen.
 The program supplies additional foam memory mattresses and mattress covers.
 Students will have either an Ethernet connection or wi-fi available.

 Charles University residence halls do not provide meal plans.
 Students may purchase their meals (using cash) at Charles University student cafeterias at a discounted price, or may prepare their meals in their kitchenette in their residence hall.
 Each campus building includes a cafeteria.
 Students will find their daily meal allowance should not exceed $10 if they choose to eat breakfast at the dormitory, buy their lunch at a student cafeteria, and prepare their own dinner.
 Eating out will require additional expenses, although students will find it costs much less than in the U.S.: a one-course meal with a drink costs approximately $8.00.